jaysixco/creating-dns-record/README.md

 <strong> Finish </strong>

 <p>
   Accurate and can follow along.
-Fix formatting.
+Fix formatting. <br>
-  Run cmd as admin screenshot
+  Run cmd as admin screenshot <br>
-  Add a few more screenshots
+  Add a few more screenshots <br>
-  Add red rectangles and numbers to some of the screenshots I already have
+  Add red rectangles and numbers to some of the screenshots I already have <br>
 </p>